SteveBarnett/Remixing/_thinking/perfectionist-another-round.md

     - But root our sense of self-worth in being a flawed human being doing the best we can in the moment
 - Acceptance, self-compassion, and self-forgiveness let our imperfections become signposts on the path rather than obstacles on the path
     - Bring attention to pain and unmet needs
-    - Refuse to play the rigged game of “not good enough”
+    - Refrain from playing the rigged game of “not good enough”
 - Keep don’t-know mind
 - Continued recommitment to aligning our actions with our values